Residency Year Overview

 The 3 Residency Components

-There are three parts that make up the entirety of the Residency experience.
-Each
+There are three parts that make up the entirety of the year-long Residency experience:

 -